 HubSpot is a leading marketing automation platform combining multiple services, including email marketing, inbound marketing, website CMS, help desk, and analytics.
 Most notably, HubSpot builds its marketing automation tools on top of a CRM, offering you a granular view of your marketing efforts at each step of the customer journey.
 HubSpot is ranked number one in Marketing Automation Platforms by G2 and Gartner Peer Insights.

 Hubspot has a free plan available, and no credit card is required.

-HubSpot and Mailchimp Compared to The Best Email Marketing Services
+HubSpot and Intuit Mailchimp Compared to The Best Email Marketing Services

 Constant Contact delivers all the tools you need to create a simple but effective email marketing campaign that generates results in an easy-to-use platform.
-Sign up today and get your first month free with the Core or Plus plans.
+Sign up today and get your first month free with the Lite, Standard, or Premium plans.

 MailerLite caters to beginners launching their first email marketing campaign, offering a guided tour to help you understand how its features work, complete with tips and best practices to set you up for success.
 Enjoy all the platform’s premium features risk-free with the 30-day free trial.

 Omnisend is a must-have marketing automation service for ecommerce businesses looking to add multiple channels such as email, SMS, and web push notification to the same automation workflow.
 Sign up for the free-forever plan to explore what Omnisend has to offer.

 HubSpot and Intuit Mailchimp offer the same primary email marketing utility, so you can’t go wrong with either option.
 However, the platforms also differ in multiple ways, making it impossible to judge which software is better than the other.
 Nevertheless, here is a quick overview of each platform’s offerings and potential use cases.